-Prescription insoles, like contact lenses, eye glasses or orthodontic braces, may take some time getting used to the feeling and pressure of the insoles.
+Prescription insoles, like contact lenses or eye glasses, may take some time getting used to the feeling and pressure of the insoles.

-You will only see a benefit from the insoles if you wear them regularly
+You will only see a benefit from the insoles if you wear them regularly.

 Breaking in your insoles